 The original purpose of the Wine Institute in 1934 was to open markets to California wine, reduce taxes, oppose prohibition and educate consumers.

 In 1934, many consumers made their own wine at home.
-Only about 11 million cases of wine were sold, mostly dessert wine.
-Early advertising focused on wine as a mealtime beverage, helping to convert the industry from dessert to table wines.
-Wine was perceived as being for older people, particularly older women.
+And early advertising focused on wine as a mealtime beverage.
+This helped to convert the industry from dessert to table wines.
+Wine was for older people, particularly older women.

-In the nineteenth century, American wineries were known to produce quality wines.
+In the nineteenth century, American wineries produced quality wines.
 But the era of Prohibition from 1922 to 1933 eradicated the domestic wine industry, and had long-lasting consequences.

 During the decades between the 1930s and 1960s, a large percentage of American wine was cheap with a high-alcohol content.
 This was called “dessert wine” under the United States definition, in contrast to “table wine”.
-There was the huge demand for so-called fortified wines, or “dessert wines,” with high alcohol content, such as muscatel, port, and sherry.
-Largely because of their high-alcohol content and relatively inexpensive price (50 to 75 cents per bottle), these “proof per penny wines” proved more popular than dry wines in the United States.
-Dessert wines outsold table wines approximately three to one.
+There was the huge demand for so-called fortified wines, such as muscatel, port, and sherry.
+Largely because of their high-alcohol content and relatively inexpensive price (50 to 75 cents per bottle).
+These “proof per penny wines” proved more popular than dry wines in the United States.
+Dessert wines outsold table wines three to one.
 Since they were cheaper to produce than quality table wines and seldom aged, the American wine industry was largely devoted to the production of these dessert wines in the 1940s and 1950s.
-These “fortified wines” were also often referred to a “skid row drink”.
+These “fortified wines” were also often referred to as “skid row drink”.

 After World War II, women were leaving their wartime factory jobs, getting married and returning to roles as housewife and mother.